Fall in investment in social media

 Our latest (2018) Inside Insight Report anlyses the repsonses of over 670 internal communications practitioners across 23 industries.

 Find out more about how we can help you to develop your career in internal communications here.
 Or, to find out about how we can help you find the best talent in internal communications, click here.
-To talk to one of our experience consultants, please call Sara Tehrani for permanent positions or Andy Macleod for interim positions.
+To talk to one of our experience consultants, please call Sara Tehrani for permanent positions or Matthew Gibbs for interim positions.